astsam/rtl8812au/README.md

 ```
 value can be y or n

-#### statically by module parameter in /etc/modprobe.d/8812au.conf or wherever, for example:
+#### statically by module parameter in /etc/modprobe.d/8812au.conf or whatever, example:

 ```sh
 options 88XXau rtw_led_enable=0